ltjaasks/workout-tracker/README.md

 This application was built to practice full stack web development.
 I wanted to refresh developing with React, Node.js and MongoDB.

 Live demo:
-https://workout-tracker-e4a5.onrender.com/
+If the application does not work instantly, the backend is sleeping on render.
+First request will start the backend and the application will work after 1-2 minutes. https://workout-tracker-e4a5.onrender.com/

 ## Tech stack: